-Flock Performance Parameters Flock Performance Parameters must be continuously monitored for indicators of disease or production disorders.
-Monitoring of animal performance parameters must include review of records of observations made during daily inspections, AND especially the review of periodic assessment of specific health conditions (see "Inspections of Livestock"). ☐ Tolerance limits for flock performance must be established.
-The flock must be continually monitored for flock performance parameters including: production diseases, infectious diseases, and injury as a result of housing/ husbandry/ and handling.
-M13 This includes, for example: mastitis, metabolic disorders - (hypocalcaemia, hypomagnesaemia, ketosis, , bloat, acidosis), anemia, pregnancy toxemia, septicemia, enteritis, problems at lambing, repetitive physical injury, respiratory diseases, body condition, and/or non-ambulatory animals. ☐ Yes ☐ No ☐ N/A /10 All sudden deaths, disease outbreaks, and sheep humanely killed, must be recorded, investigated when appropriate, and the outcome and any action recorded.
-If any flock performance parameters fall below the tolerance limits identified in the FHP, or if the numbers of casualty or culled animals exceeds the parameters in the FHP, the veterinarian or properly trained personnel must be informed and a program of action developed to remedy the problem, as defined in the FHP.
-Rates of inspections are increased if
+Herd Performance Parameters Herd Performance Parameters must be continuously monitored for indicators of disease or production disorders.
+Monitoring of animal performance parameters must include review of records of observations made during daily inspections, AND especially the review of periodic assessment of specific health conditions (see "Inspections of Livestock").
+M13 □ Tolerance limits for herd performance must be established.
+The herd must be continually monitored for herd performance parameters including: production diseases, infectious diseases, and injury as a result of housing/ husbandry/ and handling. ○ This includes, for example: mastitis, metabolic disorders - (hypocalcaemia, hypomagnesaemia, ketosis, bloat, acidosis), anemia, pregnancy toxemia, septicemia, enteritis, problems at kidding, repetitive physical injury, respiratory diseases, body condition, and/or non-ambulatory animals. ☐ Yes ☐ No ☐ N/A /10 All sudden deaths, disease outbreaks, and goats humanely killed, must be recorded, investigated when appropriate, and the outcome and any action recorded. ☐ If any herd performance parameters fall below the tolerance limits identified in the HHP, or if the numbers of casualty or culled animals exceeds the parameters in the HHP, the veterinarian or properly trained personnel must be informed and a program of action developed to remedy the problem, as defined in the HHP.
+Rates of inspections are increased if necessary.

-Action and Management Plans in the FHP Records s of any Action and Management Plans must be retained as part of the FHP, in cluding but not limited to: Action plans to remedy any problems which cause animal performance parameters to fall below tolerance limits; Procedures to be followed in the event of an outbreak of abnormal behavior, including appropriate and immediate changes in the system of management.
+Action and Management Plans in the HHP s of any Action and Management Plans must be retained as part of the cluding but not limited to: Control plan to eradicate CAE and prevent its entry to the herd Action plans to remedy any problems which cause animal performance parameters to fall below tolerance limits; Procedures to be followed in the event of an outbreak of abnormal behavior, including appropriate and immediate changes in the system of management.
 If abnormal behavioral activities develop repeatedly and inhibit normal functioning of the animal in any particular area, a program of modification and enrichment must be developed and agreed upon together with the farm veterinarian, with records kept (This excludes the repeated rubbing of brushes designed for that purpose.)
-For observation purposes the following possible repetitive abnormal behavioral patterns may include repeated rubbing in the absence of disease, tongue rolling/aerophagia, bar biting/chewing, pica (licking/chewing solid objects), eating soil/sand/dirt, navel sucking, ear sucking, and urine drinking.
+O For observation purposes the following possible repetitive abnormal behavioral patterns may include repeated rubbing in the absence of disease, tongue rolling/aerophagia, bar biting/chewing, pica (licking/chewing solid objects), eating soil/sand/dirt, navel sucking, ear sucking, and urine drinking.
 Observations are to be made over an extended period of time.
-Management plans for the prevention of physical maladies; Yes M14 conditions (such as the use of foot-baths, sponge baths, individual spray No /10 therapy, etc.): N/A The feet of all sheep must be inspected for signs of abnormal wear, infection, or excessive growth at least annually, or as required by a competent foot trimmer, and If a problem is identified, a foot care plan must be developed and implemented using methods appropriate to the condition and the individual flock; Procedures for the prevention, detection, and control of common diseases; Action plans for the prevention, detection, and control of external and internal parasites and pests; Action plans for the mitigation/ prevention of recurring injuries seen in a number of sheep to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; J Action plans and procedures for providing comfort and optimizing the recovery of animals following any treatments, illness, or injury.
-Procedures for quarantine of animals and when required; The program adopted and followed for the prevention and control of organisms that cause food safety concerns; and The program of control of mastitis
+Management plans for the prevention of physical maladies; M14 Management plans including methods for the prevention of acute foot conditions (such as the use of foot-baths, sponge baths, individual spray therapy, etc.): O The feet of all goats must be inspected for signs of abnormal wear, infection, or excessive growth at least annually, or as required by a competent foot trimmer, and O If a problem is identified, a foot care plan must be developed and implemented using methods appropriate to the condition and the ☐ Yes☐ No☐ N/A /10 individual dairy; Procedures for the prevention, detection, and control of common diseases; Action plans for the prevention, detection, and control of external and internal parasites and pests; Action plans for the mitigation/ prevention of recurring injuries seen in a number of goats to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; Action plans and procedures for providing comfort and optimizing the recovery of animals following any treatments, illness, or injury.
+Procedures for quarantine of animals and when required; The program adopted and followed for the prevention and control of organisms that cause food safety concerns; and The program of control of mastitis.